 We imagine learning ecosystems that extend beyond physical and conceptual walls.
 They would be inter-generational and collaborative.
 Alongside future-ready skills, they would teach future-saving ethics such as “practice eco-reciprocity,” “stand up for justice,” “share with solidarity,” and “act with kindness.”

-This would give learning a new purpose: for action that contributes to the thriving of the bio-collective.
+This would give learning a new purpose: to contribute to the thriving of the bio-collective.

 Why a coconut?
 Because a coconut is classified as both a seed and a fruit—the beginning and the end of the cycle of life, which continues onward.
 It is also a nut, which you need to be if you want to change the world.
 A coconut is difficult to open but provides a worthwhile reward inside; you can do so much with what’s inside coconuts.
 You just need a bit of persistence and creativity to crack it.
 Every coconut is unique, exotic (to us at least), and definitely not a low hanging fruit.
 We believe deeper learning is a lot like a coconut.